Michael1249/metalink/README.md

 - lnk::System

 They are used to describe relations between modules.
-Modules here are basic parts of a system, each module can provide or request some number of iterfaces, which it depends on.
+Modules are basic parts of a system, each module can provide or request some number of interfaces, which it depends on.
 System agregate and own modules, link them together and provide external access to them and their interfaces.

 ### Example

 Here is basic example of metalink usage.
-Imagine we have three Interfaces, three Implementations of these interfaces and three modules which will agregate some of implementations, provide their interfaces and request interfaces of other modules.
+Imagine we have three interfaces, three implementations of these interfaces and three modules which will agregate some of implementations, provide their interfaces and request interfaces of other modules.